September "Fall Fishing" Forecast • Local Reports • Tackle Tips • Fishing Facts • It's Albie Time

 Local Docks Are producing Fluke-Blowfish-Kingfish and Snappers!!!

-Follow us on twitter: Follow @jjsportsfishing
+Follow us on X: Follow @jjsportsfishing

 Crabbing-Crabbing continues to produce some fine catches.
-Traps are doing a little better than nets, however, you can't beet a summers nights crabbing at a local dock with a flashlight and crab net.
+Traps are doing a little better than nets, however, you can't beat a summers nights crabbing at a local dock with a flashlight and crab net.
 Picking the blue claws from pilings are what summers are made for.
 Best bet, bunker and mackerel bait.
 If you enjoy crabbing, try and get down to the docks at least one more time.
 They are still around and are rather big this time of the year.
-Patchogue's Mascot Dock , Pine Neck Dock and Bluepoint ( Corey Beach) are all good ones to try out.
+Patchogue's Mascot Dock , Pine Neck Dock and Bluepoint (Corey Beach) are all good ones to try out.

 In the Great South Bay there has been a surprising run of Weakfish in the last few weeks.
 Drifting and slow jigging a small tubeless single hook diamond jig tipped with either squid strips or spearing has been very effective with some anglers having success with Gulp as well.

-Sea bass- Sea Bass are also very active with larger fish moving on to the nearby wrecks and structure.
-The limit on Sea Bass through the end of the Sea Bass-Size Limit: 16-1/2" • 3 Per Day: 6/23-8/31• 6 Per Day: 9/01-12/31.
 Tackle Tip: Sea Bass are very aggressive and will take either Clam, Squid or Spearing.
 For a shot at some larger fish try jigging with a A27 or A47 tubeless single hook Diamond Jig.
-When bait fishing or jigging offshore Reefs and structure you will also have a shot at larger Porgies, Ling (Red Hake) and the occasional Codfish.
+When bait fishing or jigging the Artificial Reefs and structure you will also have a shot at larger Porgies, Ling (Red Hake) and the occasional Codfish.
 So if your looking to fill your freezer with some tasty fillets for the winter, now is the time to go.
+See more info NYSDEC Artificial Reef Guide (PDF)

 Fish Facts: Ling

 This wreck of the week is the fire island reef.
 This reef is located just 2 miles south of the fire island inlet making it a favorite for local anglers and the captree fleet.in the fall this reef is excellent with tons of porgy and sea bass .
-On September 1 seabass limits extend to 6 fish a day over 3 fish and these new limits will go on until the end of December.
+On September 1 sea bass limits extend to 6 fish a day over 3 fish and these new limits will go on until the end of December.
 When fishing this reef bait like clam and squid are great choices because these is also plenty of fluke to be caught.
 Gulp is another great choice for this spot.

 Fun Fish- Long Island is full of "other" types of fish that are not only fun to catch but fine to eat too.
 Did you ever try Triggerfish?
 A tough critter with even a tougher skin.
 However, once cleaned <Fillet A Triggerfish Video> they are a fine meal.
 Plenty of Blowfish around too. <Fillet A Blowfish Video> Called "chicken of the sea" because they are a tasty treat.
 Easy to catch and (if big enough) a great meal.
 Don't underestimate the tenacity and taste of Sea Robbins. <Fillet A Sea Robbin Video> These scrappy critters are plentiful and tasty too.
 Catch them on bait or lures with a light tackle combo for an exciting time.
 More Fun Fish Facts on the attached PDF sheets:

-Attached is an additional list of more "Fun Fish Facts-2 Around Long Island."
+"Fun Fish Around Long Island."
 Most are edible and plentiful too.
 So enjoy the summer and tight lines.
-(PDF) Updated
+(PDF) Updated Part 1 & 2

 Offshore-Offshore remain "hot" with catches of Mahi -mahi reported Coimbra wreck.
-Canyon trappers are on swordfish and long-fin Albacore.

 Freshwater-Local lakes are still providing action in this summer heat.
 Great Patchogue Lake has put up some nice Largemouth Bass and pickerel.
 Most fish are all being caught with live shiners or soft plastic worms.
 Panfish are hitting nightcrawlers or small plastic grubs on a jig heads.